 In some situations where an individual has had germline genetic testing for another indication but does not have a personal history of cancer, a SDHA PGV may be identified.
 ACMG Recommendations for Reporting of Incidental Findings in Clinical Exome and Genome Sequencing, which are supported and followed within UK practice, suggest that these findings are not reported [20].

-Surveillance for SDHA carriers affected with SDHA associated tumours.
+Surveillance for SDHA PGV carriers affected with SDHA associated tumours.

-For an SDHA carrier with an SDHA-associated tumour, with respect to the primary tumour, we would recommend at the very least annual clinical examination to include blood pressure assessment and biochemistry to include plasma metanephrines, combined with imaging of the original tumour region (e.g., abdomen if phaeochromocytoma, abdominal PGL, GIST or renal tumour) if complete resection was achieved.
+For an SDHA PGV carrier with an SDHA-associated tumour, with respect to the primary tumour, we would recommend at the very least annual clinical examination to include blood pressure assessment and biochemistry to include plasma metanephrines, combined with imaging of the original tumour region (e.g., abdomen if phaeochromocytoma, abdominal PGL, GIST or renal tumour) if complete resection was achieved.
 Ongoing follow up, surveillance and discharge for their original diagnosis should be determined by MDT decision depending on the clinical details and consideration of relevant published guidelines for follow up of PPGL [21].

 There is minimal data on the occurrence of a second tumour in individuals with a SDHA PGV.
 However, metachronous tumours have been reported, in single case reports and in 4 out of 21 index cases in a study from the Netherlands [3, 8].